TAFE NSW: Eora

 In 1989, funding was cut by the New South Wales Government, along with a directive to teach only guitar, and not didgeridoos and clapsticks.

 In 1993, lecturers from Eora travelled to 25 locations to offer a two-day course about Aboriginal culture to NSW Police, intended to improve relations between the police and Aboriginal people.

 Past students include artist Harry Wedge, dancer Lillian Crombie, actor Trisha Morton-Thomas, singer/songwriter Emma Donovan, photographer Mervyn Bishop, and artist r e a.

+Meadowbank TAFE

+Meadowbank TAFE is one of the largest TAFE locations in Sydney.
+It is home to one of only two Cisco training centres in the Australasia Pacific region, offering degrees in network security and finance.
+Its courses include subjects such as hairdressing, beauty, and massage.
+As of 2023 it is being developed as part of the Meadowbank Education and Employment Precinct.

 Courses

 Course offering vary each year, and across each institution.
 Some courses are available in different study formats, such as full-time, part-time, or online and distance learning.